JeffM2501/raylibExtras/README.md

 Raylib Extras is made up of two main libraries,

+### rlImGui
+Simple ImGui bindings for raylib with image support.

 ### rlExtrasC
 This is a pure C library that can be build static or dynamic (DLL).
 It contains the following components.